Sandra Day O'Connor High School (Arizona)

-Sandra Day O’Connor High School (SDOHS), part of the Deer Valley Unified School District, is a public high school located just west of I-17 and north of Happy Valley Road in Phoenix, Arizona.
+Sandra Day O'Connor High School (SDOHS), part of the Deer Valley Unified School District, is a public high school located just west of I-17 and north of Happy Valley Road in Phoenix, Arizona.
 The school had a 97.1% graduation rate in 2018.
+SDOHS was first awarded the A+ School of Excellence distinction in 2018 and it was renewed in 2023.

 The campus, which first opened in fall 2002, is named after former Supreme Court Justice Sandra Day O'Connor, who grew up in Arizona, served as an assistant attorney general, was member of the state senate, and eventually became the first woman appointed as a Supreme Court Justice.

-Activities and academics

-SDOHS offers a full complement of academics, AP/honors level courses, special education inclusion, fine arts, career and technical education, and technology courses to students in grades nine through twelve.
-A wide range of student activities and clubs are available to all students.
-The school offers music and theater programs that include as extracurricular activities the Eagle Pride marching band, a competition jazz band, and an orchestra.
-Competitive athletics for both young men and women are offered at the freshman, junior varsity and varsity levels.

-SDOHS also offers an Air Force Junior Reserve Officer Training Corps (AFJROTC) program.
-This program has won back-to-back unit awards from 2009 up to the 2014 school year.